synthience/synthetic_recall/memory/lucidia_memory_system/docs/system-architecture.md

 The system dynamically transitions between these states based on user activity, system resource availability, and scheduled maintenance tasks.

+## Memory Architecture

+Lucidia's memory system is organized in a hierarchical structure with three main layers:

+1. **Short-Term Memory (STM)**: Temporary storage for immediate context and recent interactions
+2. **Long-Term Memory (LTM)**: Persistent significance-weighted storage for important memories
+3. **Memory Processing Layer (MPL)**: Processes and transforms memories between layers

+The LTM system specifically uses asynchronous batch processing and significance-based retention to ensure only the most important memories are preserved long-term.
+Dynamic decay algorithms gradually reduce the significance of memories over time unless they are frequently accessed or highly significant.

+For detailed information about the LTM implementation, see the [Long-Term Memory Guide](./long-term-memory-guide.md).

+## Reflection and Dream Processing

+Lucidia features a sophisticated Reflection Engine that analyzes dream content and extracted insights to enhance its metacognitive capabilities.
+The engine:

+1. Evaluates the coherence and meaning of dreams
+2. Assesses the quality and relevance of extracted insights
+3. Identifies missed opportunities and alternative interpretations
+4. Connects new insights to existing knowledge
+5. Provides meta-cognitive assessment of dream processing

+The Reflection Engine works closely with the Dream Processor and Long-Term Memory system to store significant insights as persistent memories.
+For detailed information, see the [Reflection Engine Guide](./reflection-engine-guide.md).

 ## Docker Network Integration

 ### Container Architecture